Transport and Works Act orders: a brief guide

 Statutory time limits

 So that the procedures are disciplined, there are time limits for the various steps that the Secretary of State and everyone else involved have to follow.
-These are set out in the Applications and Objections Procedure Rules and – if a public inquiry is held – in the Transport and Works (Inquiries Procedure) Rules 2004.
+These are set out in the 2006 rules and – if a public inquiry or hearing is held – in the Transport and Works (Inquiries Procedure) Rules 2004.

 The statutory deadlines make sure that progress can be made without either side using unfair tactics to delay the procedure.
 Any participant who is deliberately uncooperative regarding deadlines or procedures may be liable to pay the costs incurred by other parties as a result of this behaviour.